 There are several free parameters in the segmentation algorithm presented in Section II.
-In the observation model [i.e., the likelihood energy function $U(\vec{y} \mid \vec{x})$ in (2)], the free parameters are dependent on the choice of FMM, which is application specific.
+In the observation model (i.e. the likelihood energy function $U(\vec{y} | \vec{x})$ in Equation 2), the free parameters are dependent on the choice of FMM, which is application-specific.
 In this paper, the FMM employed in the experiments presented in Sections VI-A and VI-B are the Gaussian-uniform (GU) and the Maxwell-Gaussian-uniform (MGU) mixture models, respectively (see the corresponding section for further details).
 The FMM free parameters can be estimated by the expectation-maximization (EM) algorithm as discussed in [10].

-On the other hand, in the MRF prior model [i.e., the prior energy function $U(\vec{x})$ in (3)], there are four free parameters, viz. σ_g , σ_h , β_1 , and β_2 , namely, the MRF parameters.
-In general, there are two approaches to estimating the MRF parameters [22]: 1) supervised estimation with labeled data and 2) unsupervised estimation with unlabeled data.
+On the other hand, in the MRF prior model (i.e. the prior energy function $U(\vec{x})$ in Equation 3), there are four free parameters, viz. σ_g , σ_h , β_1 and β_2 , namely the MRF parameters.
+In general, there are two approaches to estimating the MRF parameters [22]: (1) supervised estimation with labeled data and (2) unsupervised estimation with unlabeled data.

 The term "supervised" refers to the fact that the solution of the problem is known and is used to estimate the unknown parameters.
-In the context of this paper, this means the binary segmentations (i.e., the labeled data) of the images are employed in the estimation.
+In the context of this paper, this means the binary segmentations (i.e. the labeled data) of the images are employed in the estimation.
 From the viewpoint of machine learning, such supervised estimation is a learning with training data.
-Pseudolikelihood approximation scheme, the coding method, mean field approximation, least squares fit procedure and Markov chain Monte Carlo (MCMC) methods can be used in this kind of supervised estimation (see [22, Ch.
-6.1] for detailed discussions).
+Pseudo-likelihood approximation scheme, the coding method, mean field approximation, least squares fit procedure and Markov Chain Monte Carlo (MCMC) methods can be used in this kind of supervised estimation (see Chapter 6.1 in [22] for detailed discussions).
 In the case of unsupervised estimation, several authors have adopted an iterative labeling-estimation strategy [36]-[40].
-In their approaches, segmentation and free parameter estimation are performed alternately.
+In their approaches, segmentation and free parameters estimation are performed alternately.
 In this work, the MRF parameters are found empirically.
 The sensitivity of the MRF parameters in image binary segmentations is analyzed and will be presented in Section V.